Arctic and Offshore Patrol Ship project

 Commitment to Canadian Industry

-The National Shipbuilding Strategy’s selection of the two shipyards to rebuild the fleets of the Royal Canadian Navy and the Canadian Coast Guard were applied in a comprehensive and innovative way by following principles of extensive industry consultations, along with the establishment of a strong governance structure and the involvement of independent third parties.
+The National Shipbuilding Strategy’s selection of the two shipyards to rebuild the fleets of the Royal Canadian Navy (RCN) and the Canadian Coast Guard (CCG) was applied in a comprehensive and innovative way by following principles of extensive industry consultations, along with the establishment of a strong governance structure and the involvement of independent third parties.

-Irving Shipbuilding Inc., as the selected shipyard for the combat package of the National Shipbuilding Strategy, is responsible for engagements with industry.
-Through these engagements, the shipyard has established contracts for the sourcing of services, materials, equipment’s and systems for use in the design and construction of the Arctic and Offshore Patrol Ships.
+Irving Shipbuilding Inc. (ISI), the shipyard selected for the combat package of the National Shipbuilding Strategy, was responsible for engaging with industry.
+Through these engagements, the shipyard established contracts to source services, materials, equipment and systems for use in the design and construction of the Arctic and Offshore Patrol Ships (AOPS).
+While the delivery of the RCN AOPS is complete, work is ongoing on the construction of 2 AOPS ships for the CCG.

 Contractors